ikskuh/DasOS/prototypes/supervm/supervm.md

 SuperVM is a stack machine with a simple, but flexible command set.

+## Purpose of this document

+This document is meant to give a complete overview over the concepts and abstract workings of SuperVM.

+It is targeted at uses who program SuperVM with the native assembly language, system programmers who want to include the virtual machine in their system or create their own SuperVM implementation.

 ## The Stack
 The virtual machine utilizes a stack to provide operands to instructions.
 This stack stores temporary values the program is working with.